-Governors use email to communicate between meetings, eg to agree meeting agendas, and circulate papers for forthcoming meetings.
+Governors use email and Microsoft Teams to communicate between meetings, eg to agree meeting agendas, and circulate papers for forthcoming meetings.
 Whilst much governor activity eventually enters the public domain, some items remain confidential, and papers and minutes should be confidential until approved by the whole governing body, or appropriate committee.
 As such, governors are reminded that:

-- Governors' business should always be conducted in properly constituted meetings and never by email - Governors are expected to use their school-provided email address for governors' communication.
-This is to avoid accidental sharing of confidential information, eg though accidental forwarding, or shared family emails. - Governors subject to a formal complaint may be expected to provide an "audit trail" of email communication
+- Governors' business should always be conducted in properly constituted meetings and never by email - Governors are expected to use their school-provided email address/Microsoft login for governors' communication.
+This is to avoid accidental sharing of confidential information, eg though accidental forwarding, or shared family emails. - Governors subject to a formal complaint may be expected to provide an "audit trail" of electronic communication